MinecraftSRDEV/SRLauncher/README.md

 The program uses an instance mounting system to bypass the restriction of running the game only from the main Steam installation folder.
 Created instances are stored by default in "Roaming/SRLauncher/instances".

-For a folder to be recognized as an instance, it must contain an "info.json" file with information about the version and name.
+For a folder to be recognized as an instance, it must contain an "info.json" file with information about the instance.
 The main game folder named "Slime Rancher" is automatically treated as a mounted instance.
-If it does not contain an "info.json" file, it may not be recognized.
+If it does not contain an "info.json" file, it may not be recognized if instance is unmounted, but it doesn' t empty you can't mount any instance(this is to avoid overwrite).

+If you running version different than 1.4.4 the Steam were disabled for this time.

 When a user selects an instance from the list, its folder is swapped with the one in the Steam game folder.
-YOU CANNOT HAVE MULTIPLE INSTANCES MOUNTED AT THE SAME TIME! **IF THE FOLDER IS NOT DETECTED AND ALREADY CONTAINS FILES FROM ANOTHER INSTANCE, IT MAY BE OVERWRITTEN!**
+YOU CANNOT HAVE MULTIPLE INSTANCES MOUNTED AT THE SAME TIME!

 Unmounting an instance restores the instance folder to its original location.
 If the instance does not contain the downloaded game, a script will run to download it using Included specially modified [DepotDownloader](https://github.com/MinecraftSRDEV/SRLauncherDepotDownloader) or SteamCMD.